clojure-emacs/cider/doc/installation.md

 **`profiles.clj` or `profile.boot` don't need to be modified anymore for the above use case!**

+!!!
+Tip

     If you don't want `cider-jack-in` to inject dependencies automatically, set `cider-inject-dependencies-at-jack-in` to `nil`.
 Note that you'll have to setup the dependencies yourself (see the section below), just as in CIDER 0.10 and older.

 CIDER can also inject a Clojure dependency into your project, which is useful, for example, if your project defaults to an older version of Clojure than that